 - 11.1 The municipal manager is responsible for the management of the municipality's bank accounts, but may delegate this function to the chief financial officer.
-The municipal manager and chief financial officer are authorised at all times to sign cheques and any other documentation associated with the management of such accounts.
-The municipal manager, in consultation with the chief financial officer, is authorised to appoint two or more additional signatories in respect of such accounts, and to amend such appointments from time to time.
-The list of current signatories shall be reported to the executive committee, as the case may be, on a monthly basis, as part of the report dealing with the municipality's investments. - 11.2 In compliance with the requirements of good governance, the municipal manager shall open a bank account for ordinary operating purposes, and shall further maintain a separate account for each of the following: the administration of the external finance fund and of the asset financing reserve (if these accounts are legally permissible).
+The municipal manager and chief financial officer are authorised at all times to sign documentation associated with the management of all accounts.
+The accounting officer or chief financial officer or any other senior financial officer of the municipality acting on the written authority of the accounting officer, may withdraw money or authorize the withdrawal of money from any of the municipality's bank account. - 11.2 In compliance with the requirements of good governance, the municipal manager shall open a bank account for ordinary operating purposes, and shall further maintain a separate account for each of the following: the administration of the external finance fund and of the asset financing reserve (if these accounts are legally permissible).
 One or more separate accounts shall also be maintained for the following: capital receipts in the form of grants, donations or contributions from whatever source; trust funds; and the municipality's self-insurance reserve (if legally permissible).
 In determining the number of additional accounts to be maintained, the municipal manager, in consultation with the chief financial officer, shall have regard to the likely number of transactions affecting each of the accounts referred to.
 Unless there are compelling reasons to do otherwise, and the council expressly so directs, all the municipality's bank accounts shall be maintained with the same banking institution to ensure pooling of balances for purposes of determining the interest payable to the municipality. - 11.3 The municipal manager shall invite tenders for the placing of the municipality's bank accounts within six months after the election of each new council, such new banking arrangements to take effect from the first day of the ensuing financial year.
 However, such tenders may be invited at any earlier stage, if the municipal manager, in consultation with the chief financial officer, is of the opinion that the services offered by the municipality's current bankers are materially defective, or not cost-effective, and the executive committee, as the case may be, agrees to the invitation of such tenders.